tagline: From openSUSE

 To learn more about the included development tools click the links below:

 - LAMP is an Open Source web development platform.
-Live DVD contains the latest stable versions of the following components: Apache, MySQL, and PHP (Compare also for installing that on the normal openSUSE distribution: SDB:Linux Apache MySQL PHP)
+Live DVD contains the latest stable versions of the following components: Apache, MySQL, and PHP (Compare also for installing that on the normal openSUSE distribution: Installation of a LAMP server)

 - Bluej (bluej) - An easy-to-use teaching environment for the Java language